Skip to content

 Grade: A

-This tells you the percent of patients who needed more assistance with activities of daily living over time.
-Higher levels of needing for assistance with activities of daily living may be a sign of deterioration of a patient's medical condition.
+This tells you the percent of residents that needed increased assistance with activities of daily living over time.

 Scores for Wilmington, DE